risk-first/website/menagerie/Boundary-Risk.md

 (Side note: I wasn't short of go-to examples for this.
 I could have picked on [Team City]() and [Jenkins]() here ([Continuous Integration]() tools, or [Maven]() and [Gradle]() (Java build tools).
 In all cases, the choice of plugins I have is dependent on the platform I've chosen, despite the fact that the platforms are solving pretty much the same problem. )

-### Ecosystems
+### Ecosystems and Systems

 The quality, and choice of [plugins]() for a given platform, along with factors such as community and online documentation is often called its [ecosystem]:

 tbd

-You can think of the ecosystem as being like the shape of a town or a city.
-Within it, it's easy to make moves on the [Risk Landscape](), you just pick up the plugin and go.
-It's like a transport system.
+You can think of the ecosystem as being like the footprint of a town or a city, consisting of the buildings, transport network and the people that live there.
+Within the city, and because of the transport network and the amenities available, it's easy to make rapid, useful moves on the [Risk Landscape]().
+In a software ecosystem it's the same: the ecosystem has gathered together to provide a way to mitigate

+Systems and Ecosystems.

 Ecosystem size is a key determinant of boundary risk:  in a _large_ ecosystem, the diameter of the [boundary] is large, so [Boundary Risk]() is low.
 Your moves on the [Risk Landscape](Glossary#risk-landscape) are unlikely to collide with it.
 The boundary _got large_ because other developers before you hit the boundary and did the work building bridges, roads and pushing it back so that the boundary didn't get in their way.
 In a small ecosystem, you are much more likely to come into contact with the edges of the boundary.  _You_ will have to be the developer that pushes back the frontier and builds the roads for the others.
 This is hard work.